-Every year West Chester hosts its very own music festival, a local celebration of summer.
+Every summer, on and off, since 1970 West Chester has been hosting its very own music festival, a local celebration of the season.
 The laid back festival has the feel of the another area.
-Maybe it’s all the tie-dye and crochet-embellished clothing for sale or maybe it’s the concert’s organic beginnings – just a group of musicians and the friends that came to see them play – but there is something simple and nostalgic about the whole production.
-If you ignore the zip line.
+Maybe it’s all the tie-dye and crochet-embellished clothing for sale or maybe it’s the concert’s organic beginnings – just a group of musicians and the friends that came to see them play – but there is something simple and nostalgic about the whole production – if you ignore the zip line.

 Where: Everhart Park, West Chester

-Who: 11 local and regional bands on two stages
+Who: 8 local and regional bands playing on two stages

-Plus, 70 artisan, informational and food vendors, and a kid’s play area with moon bounce.
+Plus, artisans, shops, food vendors, and a kid’s play area with moon bounce.

-6 Things You Probably Didn’t Know About the Turks Head Music Festival (and 3 you probably do)
+5 Things You Probably Didn’t Know About the Turks Head Music Festival (and 2 you might)

 - At its peak in 1985 – it is estimated more than 10,000 people attended the festival.

 - The first unofficial concert was held on the lawn in Everhart Park on May 31, 1970.
 It is believed between 400-500 people attended.